Roderik11/Spark/README.md

 - "Bindless" approach
 - GPU frustum and occlusion culling
 - Forward+ renderer
+- ECS with strict separation of components and systems
 - Asset packaging and Executable export from Editor

 ![image](https://github.com/Roderik11/Spark/assets/5743257/013eb957-242b-48b6-920d-29903a9a5e17)